A Burger Episode

 Uh-huh.

-And then later that afternoon, I'm like, I'm going to go check on it. it's dripping.
+And then later that afternoon, I'm like, I'm going to go check on it.
+It's dripping.

 what the

-Well, then because he saw the video, and it looks like it's coming out of the bigger pipe on the bottom, so then there's like eight different things that it could be, right?
+Well, then because he saw the video and it looks like it's coming out of the bigger pipe on the bottom.
+So then there's like eight different things that it could be, right?
 Oh my god, that's cool.

 It's the air conditioner.

-AC condensate line.
-Yep.
+AC condensate line

-Was leaking and dripping down, making it look like that, which why anytime I call a plumber, you come out in the morning.
+was leaking and dripping down, making it look like that which why anytime i call a plumber you come out in the morning

 So then Plumber comes back out.
 He's like, yep, it's the AC line.